ChorusOne/cosmprund/README.md

 ## Custom pruning for application DB

-In `cmd/chains.go` you'll find reference implementations for pruning Babylon and Injective.
+In `cmd/chains.go` you'll find mappings of chain_id <-> pruning function.
 Adding new, custom implementations requires defining a set of chain ID's and a struct which contains two functions: BlockStatePruner (should be similar for chains on the same CometBFT version) and AppPruner (different for each chain).